CASE STUDIES

 Today, there are three different base sizes that run in presses ranging from 700-1500 tons.
 All molds are filled from a single gate.

 The final cost-saving opportunity was in tooling.
 The OEM was rebuilding the compression tools after every 100,000 parts or so.
-“With injection, we estimated they wouldn’t have to rebuild tools until after 250,000 pieces,” says Kincaid.
+With plastic injection molding, Mack Molding estimated the tools wouldn’t need to be rebuilt until after 250,000 pieces.

 Savings #3.

-Mack is running seven molds – three for the largest base, which is the highest volume; two for the medium-sized based and two for the smallest.
-“We can also handle the OEM’s volume expectations with fewer tools than that required for compression molding,” explains Sumpter.
-“Not only do compression tools have to be rebuilt more frequently than injection molds, they also require a longer cycle time to mold the part.
-So gas-assist injection molding resulted in fewer tools overall, all of which have a longer lifespan.”
+Mack Molding is running seven molds – three for the largest base, which is the highest volume; two for the medium-sized based and two for the smallest.
+The Company can also handle the OEM’s volume expectations with fewer tools than that required for compression molding.
+Not only do compression tools have to be rebuilt more frequently than injection molds, they also require a longer cycle time to mold the part.
+Gas-assist injection molding resulted in fewer tools overall, all of which have a longer lifespan.

 The bottom line?
 A total part cost savings of 15%.